No surprise to see John McCain supporting this unAmerican attempt to mandate that police demand citizens show their papers.

 VOCAL OPPOSITION: Rasmussen may suggest that most Arizonians support SB-1070, yet it has generated a strong and vocal opposition.
 The Arizona Association of Chiefs of Police (AAOP) firmly opposesit for fiscal and public safety reasons.
 Mesa Police Sgt.
 Bryan Soller, who is president of the Mesa and Arizona Fraternal Order of Police, has expressed similar concerns, stating that the bill “will bankrupt our city.”
 Arturo Venegas, director of the Law Enforcement Engagement Initiative, issued a statement accusing the Arizona legislature of “playing politics with public safety,” pointing out that it “will result in police spending less time keeping the streets free of violent criminals” and create distrust within the immigrant community.
 Members of the Congressional Hispanic Caucus have askedBrewer to veto the bill and are pressuring President Obama to either warn of federal pre-emption of the law or threaten Arizona’s federal funding.
 Rep. Raul Grijalva (D-AZ) has called for a national boycott of his state until it disavows its “fundamentally racist” immigration bill.
 Meanwhile, on the ground, several 24-hour candle light vigils have been held and nine students were recently arrested after chaining themselves to the old State Capitol building.
 As of Monday, Brewer’s office had received1,356 calls, e-mails and faxes in favor of SB-1070 and 11,931 against the bill.
 While Cardinal Roger Mahony “can’t imagine” Arizona reverting to “German Nazi and Russian Communist techniques,” former President Bill Clinton explained that the bill is a response to widespread insecurity and disorientation and reminded Americans that, ultimately, “we can’t let the debate veer so far into hatred that we lose focus of our common humanity.”

-Posted by Yanira Farray on Apr 23 2010, With 0 Reads, Filed under Corruption, Legislation, Politics.
+Posted by Yanira Farray on April 23, 2010, With 231 Reads Filed under Corruption, Government & Politics, Legislation.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.